-To describe the content of a photograph, Tropy uses customizable metadata templates with multiple fields for different properties of the content of your photo, for example, title, date, author, box, folder, collection, archive, and rights.
+To describe the content of an item, Tropy uses customizable metadata templates with multiple fields for different properties of the content of your item, for example, title, date, author, box, folder, collection, archive, and rights.
 Please check out our metadata documentation to learn about best practices for creating good metadata.

 You can add a new template to your Tropy project to ensure that the metadata you want is in your template.
 You can also edit an existing template to reorder, add, or subtract fields.

 To add or edit metadata to describe your item, click on it to select it.
 In the metadata pane on the righthand side of the project view, select a template from the pull-down menu.
 Then you have several options for adding information.

 Enter your metadata information in the metadata pane on the righthand side of the window.
 Press Enter to save your information, or press Tab to save your information and move on to the next field.

 When viewing your items as a list, you can directly edit fields that appear in list columns.
 Select your item in the item table, and click again on the field you wish to edit.
 Once you’ve completed your entry, press Enter or Tab to save your information and move on.
 You can also edit fields by pressing Enter while an item is selected.

 Double-clicking on your item in the item table will bring you to the item view, where you can also edit the metadata, now in the lefthand pane.